Sabir Zafar: Early life and career

 was born as Muzaffar Ahmed in Kahuta, Rawalpindi District on 12 September 1949 to a school teacher.

 Sabir Zafar worked with the Press Information Department of the Government of Sindh.
 He started writing poetry in 1968.
-He thinks that he should stay in touch with reality and his poetry should also be based on real-life issues and problems of daily life.
+He thinks that he should stay in touch with reality and his poetry should also be based on real-life issues and everyday problems.

 Sabir Zafar believes Sufism mellows a person and makes him tolerant of other peoples' views.
 He told a leading newspaper of Pakistan, when he was asked if it was necessary for a poet to live in a world of fantasies:

 "There exists no such world.
 The only world we have is this real world, or the hereafter.
 People who live in the world of fantasies, in fact live in a fool's paradise.
 I am very much in touch with reality and highlight the problems and issues of daily life in my poetry too".